 Getting to Know Boston’s South End Neighborhood

-This means our guests at The Alise Boston will also be a part of this community, in a way, so we’d like to share a little history of the neighborhood and some of the businesses that have struck our fancy, impressing us with how they remember EVERYONE’S name who walks in the door.
+This means our guests at Staypineapple Boston will also be a part of this community, in a way, so we’d like to share a little history of the neighborhood and some of the businesses that have struck our fancy, impressing us with how they remember EVERYONE’S name who walks in the door.

 HISTORY OF SOUTH END